 There is no research supporting a specific diet plan for UC.
 However, some research indicates that certain chemical plant compounds called phytochemicals may help alleviate symptoms of UC.

-Medications and therapies carry a risk of side effects.
 A person should talk to their doctor about potential side effects when they receive a prescription for a new medication.

 A person may be able to alleviate their symptoms by using some natural remedies alongside conventional treatments.
 Making dietary changes, taking probiotics, and exercising regularly can often help.